Bots for Business

 Keep in mind that every bot submitted to Facebook Messenger is subject to a review process.
 Your bot has to meet Facebook Community Standards and must abide by all platform policies.

 All sorts of organizations leverage Facebook Messenger to connect with new and existing customers.
-Let’s explore a few use cases broken down by industry.
+Let’s explore a few chatbot examples broken down by industry.

 Got a kid who loves LEGO?
 The LEGO Messenger bot makes it easy to find the best set for a birthday gift.
 Just tell the bot your budget, the child’s age, and his or her imaginative play preferences (superheroes, planes, trains, or princesses, just to name a few).
 The bot shows you different ideas and gives you the option to make a purchase on the spot.